xlysander12/CookiesGrabber/README.md

 - Windows OS

 # How to use
 You can use the script with no extra arguments by using `python main.py`.
-This will create a file `cookies.json` will all cokkies from Google Chrome.
+This will create a file `cookies.json` will all cokkies from Google Chrome.\n
 If there is a need to change any setting run `python main.py -h` to see available options

 # Compatibility